Trajectory: a curve that a body like a planet or a comet describes as it moves forward in space.

 Kusama’s Accumulations of phallic forms, sewn from cloth, hand stuffed and painted, proliferate in the Hirshhorn exhibit.
 Among the earliest are pieces of furniture, two of which are in the exhibit, completely covered with them.
 All white, Arm Chair (1963) is punctuated with painted shoes on the arm rests, decorated with protruding horn-like pouches.
 Again, according to the artist, the first time she saw her father engaged in extra-marital sex was on such a chair.
 Yet, these works were also an inspiration to Claes Oldenburg whose wife later “apologized” to Kusama for his having stolen the idea of white painted soft sculpture.

 Panels covered with the phallic forms also begin in the early sixties.
 Blue Spots and Red Stripes (both 1965) seem like a trope on the American flag.
 Johns’ first Flag was painted in Dec.
-1964-Jan.
-1965, and while his work is probably, among other things, an expression of his own status as a gay man through McCarthy’s protracted witch hunt that culminated in that year, Kusama’s is broader in its possible reference.
-Nevertheless, because the artist effectively fell out of American consciousness once she left New York (until her recent resuscitation since c.2005), her possible relation to Johns and/or Rauschenberg is never mentioned in the huge literature on either male artist.
+1954-Jan.
+1955, but not exhibited until Jan.
+1959.
+While his work is probably, among other things, an expression of his own status as a gay man through McCarthy’s protracted witch hunt that culminated in 1954, Kusama’s is broader in its possible reference.
+Nevertheless, because the artist effectively fell out of American consciousness once she left New York (until her recent resuscitation since c.2005), her possible relation to Johns or Rauschenberg is never mentioned in literature about her, nor in the huge bibliography of either male artist.

 The exhibit includes an installation of some of Kusama’s recent paintings and soft sculptures—yes, she’s still working.
 These are brightly colored exotic forms, somewhat reminiscent of late Miro and of Niki de Saint Phalle, but if anything, more childlike in feeling.
 Large square paintings with imagery that seems to evoke bacteria and plant life, or optical “floaters”, are dated 2014-16.
 Their source is apparently in Kusama’s ongoing hallucinations.
 Nevertheless, they top the exhibit with a sense of inner joy that is not present in much of her other work, except for the large inflated pink balloons with polka dots, Dots Obsession-Love Transformed into Dots, that also date from the current decade.
 This childlike explosion of color and primitive form appears as yet another phase in the long trajectory in this most prolific of contemporary artists.